andrese52/epp_workshop_web/content/afternoon/data_acquisition.md

 $ awk -F'\t' '{print $20}' chr_aspergillus_assemblies.txt > ftp-ids.txt
 ```

-and finally check if you got the three ftp addresses.
+and finally check if you got the `five` ftp addresses.

 ```bash
 $ less ftp-ids.txt
 ```

-We want to compare these three genomes and we want to get the genome files and the annotation files (gff or gtf)
+We want to compare these five genomes.
+Therefore, we want to get the genome files and the annotation files (fasta and gff or gtf)

-You can open one of the files to explore the directory, for example, let's explore ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/002/655/GCA_000002655.1_ASM265v1
+You can open one of the files to explore the directory, for example, let's explore this:  ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/002/443/195/GCA_002443195.1_AflaGuard

+ {{< figure
+src="../../images/aflaguard.png" title=""
+>}}

-There are multiple files inside this directory, we are interested in `.fna` files.
+There are multiple files inside this directory, we are interested in `.fna` and `gff` or `gtf` files.
 Let's target those files with a `wildcard` and a `while` loop.

-First let's make a dir for the genomes
+First let's make a dir for the genomes and annotations that we will retrieve:

 ```bash
 $ mkdir genomes
 ```

+Now finally let us retrieve those files with the following loop:

 ```bash
 while read p; do